makall/cult.sh/README.md

 cult --test '.ip_addr != null' --print '"I have an IP, therefore I am."' http://ifconfig.me/all.json
 ```

+To make assertions the `--test` argument is used, as shown above.
+It has the same syntax as `jq`, it is applied over the response
+and can be used multiple times.

 The `--print` argument is used to show some output, and it's not required.
 The idea is that there is nothing to be
 aware on successes, but errors will be shown in details.

-To make assertions the `--test` argument is used, as shown above.
-It has the same syntax as `jq`, it is applied over the response
+Note that the `--print` param is an escaped string, this is because `--print` has the same syntax as `jq` and the string must be
-and can be used multiple times.
+a JSON string.

 Implicitly *CULT* will test the response status code for success (2XX).
 This behavior can be changed using the argument `--expect`
 and passing to it the expected status code, ie: `--expect 500`.